 Contributing to a TFSA is best for low-income earners and those who are just starting out in their careers.
 TFSA withdrawals are tax-free, and in retirement, those withdrawals won’t impact your eligibility for means-tested government benefits like OAS and GIS.

-Entry-level employees should start out by contributing to their TFSA and save their RRSP contribution room for later in their career when they’re earning a higher salary.
+Entry-level employees should start by contributing to their TFSA and save their RRSP contribution room for later in their careers when they’re earning a higher salary.

 Sack Your Financial Advisor and Do It Yourself